Ukraine, from Warsaw to Slovenia: why the war on wheat is bad for the EU - Breaking Latest News

 The agreement “Black Sea Grain Initiative” provided that Ukraine could export its food raw materials (in many cases competing with Russia’s, but in smaller quantities) and in return Russia could do the same.
 The project, as stated at the outset, aimed to feed third world countries, major buyers of Ukrainian food commodities.

+Poland and Ukraine have reached an agreement on the import of Ukrainian grain and other agricultural products.
+This was announced by Polish Agriculture Minister Robert Telus at a press conference, at the end of the talks between the delegations of the two countries.

-However, to facilitate the sale of Ukrainian products, and regret the coffers of the state, the European Union has eliminated the main duties and other obstacles toimport of Ukrainian food products.
+However, to facilitate the sale of Ukrainian products and replenish state coffers, the European Union has eliminated the main duties and other obstacles toimport of Ukrainian food products.
 The consequence is that the country’s wheat and maize have literally flooded the EU market, hurting domestic producers.

 Different states with an agricultural vocation, such as Poland, Hungary and Slovakia have blocked imports while others such as Bulgaria and the Czech Republic are experimenting violent internal strifeby angry peasants.
 To understand what is happening it is better to take stock.